cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 ![](i/cryptopunks-creators.png)

-> We're coming up on two years of the CryptoPunks launch.
+> We're coming up on two years of the Matt & John's® punks launch.
+> We thought Matt & John's® punks (formerly known under the generic term/word/category "Crypto Punks")
-> We thought CryptoPunks might be just a blog post, a couple weeks of
+>  might be just a blog post, a couple weeks of
 > interest and the end of it - and it's still going strong.
 >
 > -- Matt Hall ([April, 2019](https://www.artnome.com/news/2019/4/08/autoglyphs-generative-art-born-on-the-blockchain))